kcossifos/AppStore2/README.md

 # AppStore2
-Dynamic API that allows to create, update, and delete using Node and Express.
+Dynamic API that allows you to create, update, and delete using Node and Express.

 ## Install Dependencies
 To install dependencies needed for this static api use